The following items will need to be completed before your arrival to Honduras.

-Doctors, dentists, physician assistants, surgeons, flight surgeons, and nurse anesthetists need to provide through CCQAS (UIC: W4957A) a copy of the following documents: transfer brief, delineation of privileges approved at the losing MTF, MD diploma, any residency or special diplomas, current license, copy of ACLS/BLS card, and passport photo page to the Medical Element credentials section no later than 60 days prior to arrival.
+Doctors, dentists, physician assistants, surgeons, flight surgeons and nurse anesthetists need to provide a copy of the following documents: transfer brief, delineation of privileges approved at the losing MTF, MD diploma, any residency or special diplomas, current license, copy of ACLS/BLS card, and passport photo page.
+Documents must be submitted to the Medical Element credentials section no later than 60 days prior to arrival through the Centralized Credentials Quality Assurance System CCQAS (UIC: W4957A).
 The Honduran Ministry of Health requires these documents in order to grant provider privileges.
-If you have questions, contact Emilia Torres DSN 449-4165 or via e-mail at email@example.com.
+For questions call DSN 449-4165 or e-mail email@example.com.

 The Honduras Country Code is 504.
-If calling from the United States commercial dial 011 504 2-234-4634.
-After connecting to the base operator, ask for the extension number or give the operator the person's last name.
-You can dial direct via DSN at 449-XXXX.
+If calling from the United States commercial dial 011 (504) 2-234-4634.
+After connecting to the automatic base operator, you can dial the DSN extension.
+You can also dial direct via DSN at (312) 449-XXXX.

 World Wide Web

-Access the JTF-Bravo website at http:// www.jtfb.southcom.mil for additional command information on JTF-Bravo.
-The website also contains useful command information and policies, as well as information for family members.
+Access the JTF-Bravo website at http:// www.jtfb.southcom.mil for additional command information.
 Family members can also keep up with current base events via the JTF-Bravo page on Facebook by searching for Joint Task Force-Bravo on the site.